 https://ahrefs.com/

-This blog tool is a free SEO analyzer that you can use to get practical advice on improving your blog pages.
+This blog tool is a free SEO analyzer that you can use to get practical tips on improving your blog pages.

-Just enter the URL of the page you want to analyze to get a free report.
-Based on the quick scan, your page will get an overall SEO score, followed by a report with specific implementations you can quickly do to improve your page's score and get it into better SEO shape.
+Simply enter the URL of the page you want to analyze to get a free report.
+Based on the quick analysis, your page will receive an overall SEO score, followed by a report with specific implementations you can quickly make to improve your page's score and achieve better SEO performance.

-Without a consistent visual identity and a well-designed blog layout on your blogging platform, it's going to be difficult to stay in the minds of your readers.
+Without a consistent visual identity and a well-designed blog layout on your blogging platform, it will be difficult to stay top of mind with your readers.
 These tools will help you excel in this area.

 From optimizing your images to reduce page load speeds to designing high-quality images for your blog posts, these are the essential image and video tools you need to use right now.